KnoP-01/krl-for-vim/README.md

     [; Move around comments.
 Takes a count.
     ]; Move around comments.
 Takes a count.
             Will override existing mappings!
-            Doesn't override existing mapping with
+            Prevent overriding of existing mapping with
         let g:krlMoveAroundKeyMap = 0

     if Inner function text object.